decidim/decidim/decidim-blogs/README.md

 # decidim-blogs

-The BLOG module adds posts to any participatory process.
-It adds a CRUD engine to the admin and public view scoped inside the participatory process.
+The Blogs module adds posts to any participatory space.
+It adds a CRUD engine to the admin and public view scoped inside the participatory space.

 ## Usage

-BLOG will be available as a Component for a Participatory Process.
+Blogs will be available as a Component for a Participatory Space.

 ## Installation